XVincentX/vncz/talks.md

 Whenever is possible, I love to talk at conferences about interesting topics I've worked/working on.

+Some talks are linked to the recording, if avaiable, otherwise the event page.

 Here is the current list:

 ## 2020